 BEFORE THE FIRST APPOINTMENT

-If you are divorced and/or have shared legal custody, we will need to contact your child’s other parent/guardian before we can schedule an appointment.
+If you are divorced and/or have shared legal custody, we will need to get consent from your child’s other parent/guardian before we can schedule an appointment.
 You can read more about our policy and how it might apply to your specific situation on our Custody & Consent webpage.
-Families currently involved in court proceedings or custody disputes will need to sign the Therapy Agreement for Court-Involved Families.
+Families currently involved in court proceedings or custody disputes will also need to sign the Therapy Agreement for Court-Involved Families.